 As cremation becomes more and more popular, families are finding that they want to scatter a loved one’s ashes.
 The release of the ashes can be a very spiritual and uplifting experience.
 Many families are faced with the question of how to scatter ashes.
 There are three basic ways of how to scatter ashes: by hand, by boat, and by airplane.
 Before a family decides which method of how to scatter ashes is best for them, they need to consider what experience they would like to have.

 Before choosing any method of scattering ashes, it is usually helpful to have some background information.
 The first thing we need to know is what “ashes” really are.
 The term “ashes” is a layperson’s term for cremated remains.
 Cremated remains are the processed particles of bone that are left over from the cremation process, so they aren’t really ashes at all.
 The particles can also vary in size – depending on how they are processed, they can range from a fine powder to the size of playground bark, and on rare occasions there will be pieces that are clearly identifiable as bone.
 Metal objects, such as a denture framework, may also be mixed in with the cremated remains.
 Usually, however, the particles are about the size of Grape Nuts.
-So when you are thinking about how to scatter ashes, keep this in mind.
-Your friends and family might be surprised to see these larger particles or metal objects.
+If you are choosing to do this by yourself, keep this in mind, your friends and family might be surprised to see these larger particles or metal objects.
 The second thing to consider when deciding how to scatter ashes is how the cremated remains are packaged.
 The cremated remains are usually in a plastic bag inside of the urn.
 The urn may be sealed really well, and the plastic bag may be tied with a zip tie.
 So you must be prepared to open the urn and carefully get into the packaging inside.

 So now we can discuss the benefits and limitations of the various ways of how to scatter ashes.
 The first method of how to scatter ashes is by hand.
 In this method, the family usually walks out to the desired location and scatters the ashes directly from the urn onto the ground.
 This can be a very peaceful experience for all involved.
 If scattering by hand is your plan for how to scatter ashes, talk to your funeral director in advance.
 There are urns made especially for scattering that may make the process a little easier.
 And it may be prudent to open the urn and access the ashes before you head out to that beautiful spot with your family and friends.